Racial reckoning in the Caribbean: Former colony confronts the Netherlands over coronavirus aid conditions

 Dutch officials on Sint Maarten blame hyperbolic politicians for the discord.
 They say island leaders have refused to recognize the sacrifices Dutch taxpayers have made to support them.
 Ordinary islanders, they say, understand those sacrifices far better, and crave an end to the inefficiencies and corruption that plague the former colony.

-“If you listen to stuff in the newspapers, and the politicians, you’ll hear words like ‘neocolonialism,” all kinds of accusations against the Dutch,” said Chris Johnson, the Dutch Representative to Sint Maarten.
+“If you listen to stuff in the newspapers, and the politicians, you’ll hear words like ‘neocolonialism,’ ” all kinds of accusations against the Dutch,” said Chris Johnson, the Dutch representative to Sint Maarten.
 “But what civil servants are telling me is that they’re excited they’ll be able to look at their institutions and find out ways where they can be more efficient.”

 At least some business leaders on the island agree.

-“When a country is putting down hundreds of millions in aid, it is going to set conditions,” said Ricardo Perez, secretary of the Sint Maarten Hospitality & Trade Association.
+“When a country is putting down hundreds of millions in aid, it is going to set conditions,” said Ricardo Perez, secretary of the Sint Maarten Hospitality and Trade Association.
 “Are the conditions hard?
 Definitely.
-But the government has not generated the level of confidence for The Netherlands to say, ‘Take the money and spend it however you want.’”
+But the government has not generated the level of confidence for the Netherlands to say, ‘Take the money and spend it however you want.’ ”

+Meghan and Harry interview reignites debate about abolishing the monarchy in former British colonies

-Yet the U.N. petition makes far more sweeping allegations, asserting that racism has stained Dutch policy in the Caribbean.
+Yet the U.N. petition makes far broader allegations, asserting that racism has stained Dutch policy in the Caribbean.

 Rolando Brison, the head of Sint Maarten’s parliament, said 12 of the 15 members of the chamber backed the petition.
-But Dutch officials questioned its legality, arguing its specific language had never been approved in a public hearing.
+But Dutch officials questioned its legality, arguing that its specific language had never been approved in a public hearing.
 They also said past legal challenges to Dutch fiscal edicts and claims of neocolonialism have been struck down by local courts.

 Sint Maarten officials say they tried to avoid asking the Netherlands for fiscal help, but had no choice after Dutch officials effectively blocked their attempt to float a private bond offering last year.
 Dutch officials say they frowned on that deal because it smacked of “self-interest” for the politicians involved, and would have saddled the island with worse financial terms than zero-interest Dutch loans.